ReneOlsthoorn/Ground/README.md

 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_3D.jpg?raw=true" width="400" /><br/>
 Rotating 3D object.
 Matrix calculations done with CGLM.</p>

-### Ground Gallery
+### Ground Release zipfile
-You can <a href="http://www.godzoeker.nl/_nietweg/groundgallery.zip">download a 3mb zipfile</a> which contains most of the .exe files.
+The Ground Release zipfile on Github contains all the sourcecode and most of the examples as executable.
+The executables are in the `bin\Release` directory of the zipfile.

 ### Changelog
 2025.01.29: Added kotlin for-loops.